jingconan/SADIT/README.md

 is a detailed step by step installation tutorial, click
 <https://docs.google.com/open?id=0B0EiFkYoJWwbaloybWV5V1BuQVk>

+Note: for SADIT 1.1, I have only tested automatic installation script in

+    - Ubuntu 12.04
+    - Linux Mint 13 Cinnamon 64-bit

+Those two systems are recommended

 ### Manually

 If the automatical methods fail, you can try to install manually.